akiif/portfolio/README.md

 To run this project:

 -   Download the project code or clone it using git clone.
--   Make sure you have [NodeJs](https://nodejs.org/en/) installed in your system.
+-   Make sure you have [NodeJs](https://nodejs.org/en/) and [yarn](https://classic.yarnpkg.com/lang/en/docs/install/#windows-stable) installed in your system.
--   Then, Install it locally using npm:
+-   Then, Install it locally using yarn:

 ```
 $ cd portfolio
-$ npm install
+$ yarn
-$ npm run dev
+$ yarn dev
 ```

 ## Contact